Prohibition has failed

 The Australian Cannabis Agency

-To regulate this newly created market, the Australian Cannabis Agency would be established to issue licenses for cannabis production and sale, act as the single wholesaler of legally accessible cannabis, carry out a program of monitoring and enforcement of premises of production and sale, and conduct ongoing review and monitoring of the regulatory scheme to ensure it is functioning optimally.
+To regulate this newly created market, the Greens would establish the Australian Cannabis Agency to issue licences for cannabis production and sale.
+This agency would also act as the single wholesaler of legally accessible cannabis, carry out a program of monitoring and enforcement of premises of production and sale, and conduct ongoing review and monitoring of the regulatory scheme to ensure it is functioning optimally.

 We would also establish retail stores to sell cannabis.
-These stores would require ID to enter and ban sales to anyone under the age of 18, sell only plain packaged cannabis (with visible health warnings) and require staff to undertake a responsible sale of cannabis course.
+These stores would require ID to enter, ban sales to anyone under the age of 18, sell only plain packaged cannabis (with visible health warnings), and require staff to undertake a responsible sale of cannabis course.

-As long as cannabis is illegal, it’s production and supply is in the hands of criminal gangs.
+As long as cannabis is illegal, its production and supply remains entirely underground.
 The ‘war on drugs’ approach has done nothing to stop or even reduce cannabis use in Australia, so the huge law enforcement response to illegal cannabis supply is an expensive failure.

 We’re building something big, and this is only the beginning.
-Just as the Greens led the charge on huge, progressive social change movements like marriage equality and voluntary assisted dying, we’re launching this campaign to legalise it and profoundly change Australia’s drug laws for the better.
+Get involved with our campaign to legalise it today and help us change Australia’s drug laws for the better.